Night Sweats and Alcohol: Both Drinking and Withdrawal Cause Them

 Sweating Out Alcohol Toxins: Fact or Fiction?

 The primary function of sweating is to regulate the body’s internal temperature.
-When internal temperatures are reached, the body perspires to cool down.
-As sweat evaporates, the surface of skin is cooled.
+When internal temperatures increase, the body perspires to cool down.
+As sweat evaporates, the surface of skin cools.

 Sweat consists of 99% water and tiny residues of carbs, salts, protein and urea.
 If you sweat it out in hot yoga or a sauna, this forces the body to reach elevated temperatures.
 If you don’t consume adequate water, this can actually impair the body’s detox system and cause a greater degree of water and toxin retention.

-According to Dr. Aaron White, senior scientific advisor at the National Institute of Alcohol Abuse and Alcoholism, 95-98% of alcohol is metabolized by the liver.
+According to Dr. Aaron White, senior scientific advisor at the National Institute of Alcohol Abuse and Alcoholism, the liver metabolizes 95-98% of alcohol.
 The remaining 2-5% is expelled unchanged in sweat, saliva, urine, feces, breath and breast milk.

 If any residual alcohol remains in the body the day after drinking, a tiny amount will be excreted in sweat.
 Raising one’s metabolism through exercise has little impact on blood-alcohol levels, however, it releases endorphins that improve overall mood and can reduce day-after malaise.
 Sweating is a byproduct of exercise but it will not expel toxins from your body any faster nor ease hangover symptoms.